chidubemOkafor/mufasa/README.md

-# bruhbird
+# mufas
- game for bruh bears whitelist
+ game for mufasa whitelist